How Do Sponges Differ From All Other Animals

 Ecological and Evolutionary Significance

 Sponges play vital roles in marine ecosystems, acting as filters that improve water quality and providing habitats for numerous organisms.
-Their evolutionary uniqueness also underscores their importance in understanding the origins of animal life.
+Also, their evolutionary uniqueness also underscores their importance in understanding the origins of animal life.
 As the earliest branching lineage of animals, sponges offer insights into the genetic and developmental innovations that enabled the emergence of more complex body plans.

 Conclusion